ashaw/MT-GitPub/README.markdown

 ## Installation

 Download and install mt-rebuild if you haven't already.
-Download mt-gitpub and `chmod +x mt-gitpub.sh`.
-Open mt-gitpub.sh and fill in the path to mt-rebuild.
-Open config.sh and fill in paths to your Git repo and your blog id.
+Download mt-gitpub and `chmod 700 mt-gitpub.sh`.
+Rename config-sample.sh to config.sh and fill in paths to mt-rebuild, your Git repo and your blog id.
 Make a list of your templates according to the example (leave these lines commented to avoid runtime errors).
 I recommend setting up multiple config files for each blog you work on and calling them with `-c`.

 ## Usage